La Opinión: History

+Bust of Ignacio E. Lozano Sr., founder of La Opinión, in Los Angeles, California.

 The paper was first founded and published on September 16, 1926, by Ignacio E. Lozano Sr. He emigrated from Mexico to San Antonio, Texas, in 1908, where Lozano first founded a Spanish-language daily newspaper known as La Prensa in 1913.

 With the increase in the Mexican population Los Angeles experienced during the 1920s, Lozano believed he had a strong base for a Spanish newspaper in the growing city and founded La Opinión on September 16 to coincide with Mexico's Independence Day.
 The Lozano family retained control over both La Prensa and La Opinión until 1959 when La Prensa was sold.

 In its early existence La Opinión consisted primarily of news from Mexico to accommodate the reading preferences of its audience, made up in large part by recently emigrated Mexicans.
 La Opinión was one of the few newspapers to provide comprehensive coverage of the deportations and repatriations of Mexicans during the 1930s as well as the Zoot Suit Riots of the 1940s.

 In 1990, 50% ownership of the paper was sold to the Times Mirror Company, which merged with the Tribune Company in 2000.
 In 2004, ImpreMedia bought Tribune Company out and regained full control over La Opinión.

 In September 2014, they switched to a tabloid format.